scalazone/monix/topics/monix-task-foundations/basictransformations.md

 yield result20 + result40
 ```

-With either approach, tasks execute in sequence, producing the following output after execution:
+With either approach, the tasks execute in sequence — not in parallel — producing the following output after execution:

 ```
 Calculating 20